Dynamical phase transitions of information flow in random quantum circuits

-One can also regard the random Clifford circuit here as a random encoding procedure in QEC \citep{brownShortRandomCircuits2013,choiQuantumErrorCorrection2020,gullansQuantumCodingLowDepth2021}.
-Tracing $\mathcal{E}$ out would then correspond to the qubit loss error, and the coherent information corresponds to the number of successfully preserved logical qubits.
-In our result for $m<\frac{1}{2}$, as long as $\mathcal{E}$ has non-zero overlap with $\mathcal{S}$, the initial information can never be perfectly recovered from the remaining subsystem $\mathcal{M}$, regardless of how deep the encoding circuit is.
-On the other side, we can study the case when the qubits in $\mathcal{M}$ are lost instead.
-By $C^{\mathcal{E}}=-C^{\mathcal{M}}$, all the encoded quantum information can be recovered from $\mathcal{E}$ at the $\tau_{\mathrm{r}}$ point that is later than the scrambled time $\tau_{\mathrm{s}}$.
-Our result gives the minimum and sufficient circuit depth needed for a perfect recovery.
+One can also regard the random circuit here as the encoding operation in QEC \citep{brownShortRandomCircuits2013,choiQuantumErrorCorrection2020,gullansQuantumCodingLowDepth2021}.
+Tracing $\mathcal{E}$ out would then correspond to the qubit loss error, and $C^{\mathcal{M}}$ is the number of successfully preserved logical qubits.
+In our result for $m<\frac{1}{2}$, the information can never be perfectly recovered from $\mathcal{M}$ as long as $\mathcal{E}$ has non-zero overlap with $\mathcal{S}$, regardless of how deep the encoding circuit is.
+On the other side, we can study the case when $m>\frac{1}{2}$ by exchanging $\mathcal{E}$ and $\mathcal{M}$ so that the qubits in $\mathcal{M}$ instead of $\mathcal{E}$ are lost.
+From $C^{\mathcal{E}}=-C^{\mathcal{M}}$, all the encoded quantum information can be recovered from $\mathcal{E}$ at the $\tau_{\text{r}}$ point.
+Our result gives the minimum and sufficient circuit depth for a perfect QEC recovery.

+\emph{DPTs in Haar random circuits.} To the best of our knowledge, existing methods -- either analytical or numerical -- are incapable of directly analyzing the information in large-scale Haar random circuit (HRC) systems.
+We will demonstrate that the DPT structure of information dynamics is universal across HRC and Clifford random circuits.
+Within the precision achievable with current methods, the critical exponent $\nu_{0}$ of DPTs is also universal.

+Specifically, we compare brick-wall circuits with two types of 2-qubit bricks: those generated from Haar random unitary, and those generated by uniformly sampling the Clifford group (uCRC), the latter being a unitary 2-design \citep{zhuMultiqubitCliffordGroups2017}.
+For an arbitrary pure initial state $\ket{\psi_{i}}$, the two circuits produce identical average purity of $\mathcal{M}$ \citep{nahumOperatorSpreadingRandom2018}.
+In order to reduce the finite-size drifts, we fix $s=1,m=\frac{1}{2}$ which gives a simple information dynamics containing only one DPT point $\tau_{\text{s}}$.